Average analytic ranks of elliptic curves over number fields

-Theorem \ref{thm:LocalConditions} generalizes a result of Cho and Jeong \cite[Theorem 1.4]{CJ20} for elliptic curves over $\Q$ to elliptic curves over arbitrary number fields.
-For more results on counting elliptic curves with prescribed local conditions see the recent work of Cremona and Sadek \cite{CS21}.
+Theorem \ref{thm:LocalConditions} and Theorem \ref{thm:aqLocalCondition} generalize a result of Cho and Jeong \cite[Theorem 1.4]{CJ23a} for elliptic curves over $\Q$ to elliptic curves over arbitrary number fields.
+For more results on counting elliptic curves with prescribed local conditions, see the work of Cremona and Sadek \cite{CS23}.